Relzarick/Relzarick.github.io/README.md

 to consider
-=> bullet point text to appear beside the iframe detailing what i learned give it .2 sec animation to appear (more natural??) remember to go back to yt project page and embed the links ** project title shift from center of page to top of iframe adjust iframe size
+=> bullet point text to appear beside the iframe detailing what i learned give it .2 sec animation to appear (more natural??)

+project title shift from center of page to top of iframe adjust iframe size